rento-fox/Code-Guides/Intro To Programming/ITP Tutorial/ITP 02 Variables/README.md

 # Variables in Programming

-Variables are one of the most basic and essential concepts in programming, used to store values.
+Variables are one of the most basic and essential <br>
+concepts in programming, used to store values.

-## What is a Variable?
+## What Is a Variable?
 A variable has a name, and you can store something in it. <br>
 The image below shows how we can think of a variable named `favFruit`, <br>
 with the value `'apple'` stored inside it.